kalxas/rasdaman/doc/main/04_ql-guide.rst

 **Restriction**

-Currently there is a restriction in variable lists: for each marray variable declaration, either there is only one variable which can be multidimensional, or there is a list of one-dimensional variables; a mixture of
+Currently there is a restriction in variable lists: for each marray variable declaration, either there is only one variable which can be multidimensional, or there is a list of one-dimensional variables; mixing the two is not allowed.

-case that a list of variables is defined.
-In this case, a variable definition can only consist of constant expressions, it is not possible, e.g., to use sdom().

 **A Note on Expressiveness and Performance**